 The need for a wellness program at The University of Alabama was recognized by the Faculty/Staff Benefits Committee, the Faculty Senate, and administrators in April 2005.
 The Health Promotion & Wellness program was then proposed to integrate and coordinate currently available resources for wellness; assess the perceived needs of employees for health promotion, prevention, disease management, and population health management; engage and establish a culture of wellness within the University of Alabama.

-Dr. Rebecca Kelly was hired in Fall 2006 as the first Director of Health Promotion and Wellness.
 In January 2007, the Office of Health Promotion was established to create and sustain a culture of health and wellness within the University community, while responding to the needs of employee family members.
-The Office of Health Promotion & Wellness is a part of the Office for Academic Affairs, reporting to Dr. Joe Benson, Interim Provost.
+The Office of Health Promotion & Wellness is a part of the Office for Academic Affairs, reporting to the Provost.
 We are located in Russell Hall, rooms 319-321.

 To be a nationally recognized leader of university health & wellness programs, united in our commitment to enhancing the quality of life for all served.